ribru17/.dotfiles/README.md

   be executed due to shared library issues(?) and if this is the case it may be best to just keep the Mason installation (for compatibility reasons) and install the `rust-analyzer` binary on your machine regularly
+- If you get errors related to the Haskell Language Server not being found even after you have installed `ghc` and `hls`, this is because the version of `ghc` is not yet working in tandem with `hls`.
+In the `ghcup tui`, make sure your version of GHC says `hls-powered` in the `Notes` section on the right.
+Once you have done this set that version of GHC using `s` in the TUI and then `ghc install hls`.
+It is not recommended to install the Haskell Language Server with Mason.